cammurray/orca/README.md

 ## What's in scope
 * Configuration Health Index
-* Configuration in EOP which can impact ATP
+* Configuration in EOP which can impact MDO
 * SafeLinks configuration
 * SafeAttachments configuration
 * Antiphish and antispoof policies.